 Based on this list, believers were/are intended to have deeply meaningful interaction of life with one another.
 This is not a picture of superficial or casual engagement.
 It depicts life-together in mutual love, honor, unity, service and accountability (see also: 37 ways to Love One another).

 The New Testament vision for local Church community is significant interdependence and loving inter-accountability among a group of Christ-followers who are under the pastoral oversight of elders.

-- How could a group experience this kind of community with the limited structures of most Churches?
+- How can a group experience this kind of community with the limited structures of most Churches?

 - Should we add more meetings to the weekly program of the Church?

 - How many people in Western cultures like the idea of adding more meetings to their crowded lives?